sebastiandres/streamlit_happy_birds/HappyBirds/01 The theory.md

 ## The short answer

-The trajectory followed by a projectile thrown with initial velocity $v_0$ at an angle $\theta$, without air resistance, is
+The trajectory followed by a projectile thrown with initial velocity $v_0$ at an angle $\theta$, without air resistance, is:

 $$
 x(t) = v_0 \cos(\theta)t \\\\
 y(t) = v_0 \sin(\theta)t - \frac{1}{2} g t^{2}
 $$

-where $g$ is the acceleration due to gravity.
+where $x$ and $y$ are the horizontal and vertical directions, and $g$ is the acceleration due to gravity.

 ## The long answer